git-town/git-town/website/src/install.md

 On Arch Linux, install the [git-town](https://aur.archlinux.org/packages/git-town) package from the AUR.

-You can also install Git Town via
+You can install Git Town via
 [Homebrew for Linux](https://docs.brew.sh/Homebrew-on-Linux):

 ```